 Elektro-L No. 3 aims for launch in 2019

-Engineers at NPO Lavochkin hope to bring Russia's latest geostationary meteorological satellite to the launch pad in October 2019.
+During 2018, engineers at NPO Lavochkin hoped to bring Russia's latest geostationary meteorological satellite to the launch pad in October 2019, but by the end of that year, the mission slipped to 2020.

 A photo of Elektro-L3 satellite released on Oct.
 5, 2018.